hl2vr/hl2vr.github.io/_pages/faq.md

 ### Is the mod completely finished?

-Since the original launch of HL2VR as a *public beta*, we have pushed several significant updates improving on many aspects of the game.
+Since the original launch of HL2VR as a *public beta* in September 2022, we have pushed several significant updates improving on many aspects of the game.
-In our opinion, the mod now offers a fairly polished experience from beginning to end.
+In our opinion, the mod now offers a polished experience from beginning to end and is mostly feature-complete.

 However, that does not mean we are done quite yet, and there are still a few things left to do.
 For more details on what we have planned for the future, please visit our [Roadmap](/roadmap).